RussellSnyder/Multi-Layered-Intelligent-Scaffolding/README.md

 The four levels used in this application are called Micro, Meso, Macro, and Supra.
 These levels will be explained in depth in their respctive sections.
 In one sentance, the general idea of mlis is that a Supra command is comprised of a series of Macro commands which are themselves comprised of a series of Meso commands which are themselves comprised of a series of Micro commands!
 However, a use can at any time use a Micro command without referencing a Meso command or a Meso command without referencing a Macro command.
 In this way, high code reuse is employed in this app without limiting the level of control a user has.

+## Inspiration

+while learning meteorJS from an online tutorial, I watched a professional Meteorite tell me to do the same routine over and over again with each new component.
+I make a folder named "whatever" and put a "whatever.js" with "template.Helper = function(1,2,3) { etc ...}" inside next to a "whatever.html" with the an open and closing tag of "<template name="whatever"></template>" and a "whatever.css" style added.
+After the tenth, I wrote a shell script did this for me and realized I was now faster and less error prone than my teacher!

+At this point, I tried to share my script with somebody.
+However, I use windows at work and did not have access to something like a bash_profile to link my scripts to.
+The work of frontend development is moving more and more in the direction that if you can't npm install it or bower install it, it's too much trouble for what it's worth.

-The inspiration for the layered approach of control come from Curtis Roads' writings on [Musical Time Scales] as found in his book Microsound which I studied in my MSc.
-This layered approach to sonic art composition helped me unlock the computer's potential in art and I hope to continue with this apporach in application development with this project.
+The layered approach of control came a couple months after the micro prototype was built in pure shell.
+The names and concept come from the writings of electronic artist Curtis Roads  about [Musical Time Scales] as found in his book Microsound which I studied extensively in my MSc.
+This layered approach to sonic art composition helped me unlock the computer's potential in art and I believe this approach can be very effective in application development.

 ### How is this different from Yeoman?

 mlis draws a lot of inspiration from Yeoman.
 If you don't know Yeoman, check it out.
-It's a great tool to kickstart a project.
-In fact, the Supra and Macro level commands for mlis should work very similarly to initalizing a project with Yeoman.
+It's a great tool to kickstart a project if you are unfamiliar with a framework.
+It's how I got started with angular and first got a gruntfile to actually work.
+In fact, the supra and macro level commands for mlis should work very similarly to initalizing a project with Yeoman.

 The main differences between mlis and Yeoman is the personalization and level of control a user has when working on thier project made possible through the mlis.settings.json file.
 Although many Yeoman generators have smaller commands (like 'yo backbone:collection name' in the backbone package to generate a certain structure), not all generators do and even the commands available are not easily modifiable.
 Because yeoman generators are installed and run globally, small changes to a yeoman generator will in turn affect all projects using that generator, where changes to an mlis file, because it is stores at the root of every project, will only affect the project you are currently working on.